sporksmith/walking-onions-wip/specs/03-voting-and-authorities.md

 Other changes are likely desirable, but they are out of scope for this proposal.

+Notably, we are not changing how the voting schedule works.
+Nor are we changing the property that all authorities must agree on the list of authorities; the property that that a consensus is computed as a deterministic function of a set of votes; or the property that if authorities believe in different sets of votes, they will not reach the same consensus.

 The principal changes in the voting that are relevant for legacy consensus computation are: